West Anhui University

+The university's campus covers 1,765 mu (approximately 1,765 mu) and has a total construction area of 528,000 square meters.
+It offers 15 secondary colleges and 65 undergraduate programs, including two national first-class program development sites, two national specialty programs, one national pilot program for comprehensive professional reform, 14 provincial first-class programs, and 18 provincial "Six Excellence and One Elite" programs.
+The university has nearly 1,300 faculty and staff members and over 17,300 full-time students.

 History

 Lu'an Normal School: founded in 1951, formerly known as the Anhui Third Class of Agricultural School which was constructed by the former vice chairman of the National People's Congress and former chairman of the Central Committee of the Democratic Revolution Mr. Zhu Yunshan.
 In 1999 the school was included in the Lu'an Normal College.

-Lu'an Normal College: founded in August 1958, the college site was located in the west bank of the Weihe River Taohua Dock in Lu'an.
+Lu'an Normal College: founded in August 1958, the college site was located in the west bank of the Pihe River Taohua Dock in Lu'an.
 In September 1963, the college changed its name as Lu'an Middle School Teacher Further Education School, and changed again as the Lu'an area teacher training course, later the West Anhui Normal University between 1970 and 1975.
 After restoring the National College Entrance Examination in 1977, the name of it was changed as Anhui Normal University Lu'an Teaching Point.
 In January 1979, it was restored as Lu'an Normal College after approval by the State Council.

 West Anhui Union University: founded in autumn 1985.
 It had three majors: accounting statistics, industrial civil buildings and freshwater aquaculture.

 West Anhui University: in March 2000, the Ministry of Education merged these three schools and set up the West Anhui University.